A systematic assessment of Large Language Models for constructing two-level fractional factorial designs: Criteria for two-level fractional factorial designs

 \subsection{Minimum moment aberration}

 For a large number of factors, comparing designs in terms of minimum aberration can become computationally expensive.
 This is because the computational complexity of the WLP is $O(n2^m)$, where $n$ is the design's run size.
 To overcome this issue, \cite{xu2003minimum} introduced minimum moment aberration to compare two-level designs.
-This criterion is equivalent to minimum aberration but uses the moment aberration pattern, a vector based on the similarity between the design's runs.
-Let $\mathbf{d}_i$ and $\mathbf{d}_j$ be the $i$-th and $j$-th run of a $2^{m-p}$ design.
-We consider $\delta(\mathbf{d}_i, \mathbf{d}_j)$ as a function that counts the number of entries in which $\mathbf{d}_i$ and $\mathbf{d}_j$ coincide.
-The $t$-th moment of the $2^{m-p}$ design is
+This criterion is equivalent to minimum aberration, but it uses the moment aberration pattern, which is a vector based on the similarity between the design's runs.